 This is what it should look like from the side.
 See how high it is in the middle?

 Bake the pie at 425 degrees, for 40-45 minutes.
-I put a piece of aluminum foil on the rack below the rack the pie is baked on, to catch any wayward drips (easy to clean up), Pie should be a wonderful, golden brown color when done.
+I put a piece of aluminum foil on the rack below the rack the pie is baked on, to catch any wayward drips (easy to clean up).
+A Dutch Crumb Apple Pie should be a wonderful, golden brown color when done.

 Let cool for a bit, then dig in!
 Here’s what the inside of the pie looks like: (Same pie… but used my phone’s camera for this one…)

-And here’s what a slice of the pie looks like with a scoop of my homemade vanilla ice cream, (gotta have the pie a la mode, of course).
+And here’s what a slice of the Dutch crumb apple pie looks like with a scoop of my homemade vanilla ice cream, (gotta have the pie a la mode, of course).
 So incredibly good!

-Hope you will give this recipe a try!
+Hope you will give this Dutch crumb apple pie recipe a try!
 We love it, and think you will, too!
+Thanks for stopping by, and have a great day.
+Come back soon!

 Recipe Source: “The New Pillsbury Family Cookbook”, copyright 1973 by The Pillsbury Company.
 [Apple Pie recipe: page 149].
 [Crumb topping recipe: page 147].